What is Lung Cancer?

 Lung Cancer Symptoms

 The inside of the chest is a large space, so lung cancer can grow and advance to a large size before a patient has any symptoms.

-All people, but particularly those at high risk for lung cancer, including anyone who smokes cigarettes, has a history of using any kind of tobacco or has had environmental exposures such as radon, diesel exhaust, excessive air pollution and more should watch for:
+All people, but particularly those at high risk for lung cancer, including anyone who smokes cigarettes, has a history of using any kind of tobacco or has had environmental exposures such as radon, diesel exhaust, excessive air pollution and more should watch for common symptoms.

 - A chronic cough or one that continues to worsen